dcarpintero/taxonomy-completion/README.md

 ```

-We will continue with the embeddings quantized using SentenceTransformers:
+We will continue with the version of the embeddings that have been quantized using Sentence Transformers (our custom implementation is also included in the results analysis):

 ```python
 # `f32_embeddings` => if you prefer to not use quantization